Christianity in Cyprus: Protestantism

 With regard to Northern Cyprus, Turkish Cypriot Protestants are a very small community.
 The community numbers around five hundred and can be found living throughout northern Cyprus.
 The leader and Pastor of the community is Kemal Başaran.
-The vast majority of Protestants are Anglican and use Anglican churches in the Kyrenia area along with the island's British expatriate community.
-However, in recent years, the community are demanding their own Church.
 Despite the general tolerance of the native Turkish Cypriot community, the community faces threats and sometimes attacks at the hands of mainland Turkish settlers and by island nationalists.